dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 The number of samples shipped to the NRL is defined in the initial configuration.
 It may vary from 1 to 4 (see Initial Configuration: Constants).
 The program is designed to collect data about all shipped samples.
 Data for each sample is entered in the corresponding program stage.
 The Collection and Shipment Form captures collection dates for samples, any additives, date of sample shipment to NRL, date of arrival and any related comments and remarks.

 Additive options: none; CPC; Ethanol; PrimeStore; Other.
-Option “Other” has to be specified in a separate field.
+Option "Other" has to be specified in a separate field.
 DRS Sample IDs are generated according to the following standard: Patient DRS ID / [Sample Nr] Sample numbers are 1,2,3 or 4.

 Optional functionality: When the module is used for direct data entry, notifications can be sent to NRLs in case data capture in the form DRS Sample Processing at NRL is taking place at NRLs. (to be configured separately).